yoctoalex/rseries-dmz/README.md

 Finally, we will configure HTTP Load Balancer by creating the second origin pool for the second Data Center and configuring it.

+This setup requires a second Data Center with the same configuration as the first one.
+Repeat the steps from the [1.
+Configure Environment](#1-configure-environment) section to create a second Data Center with the same components.
+Then create a Virtual Site for the second Data Center as described in the [2.2 Configure XC Virtual Site](#22-configure-xc-virtual-site) section.

-To do that go to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#23-create-http-load-balancer).
+Once the second Data Center is ready, we can proceed with the configuration.
+Go to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#23-create-http-load-balancer).

 ![Second DC](./assets/dc2_manage.png)